brickstudymasons/brickstudy/README.md

 This folder contains experimental work by core members of the BRICK team (Drs Candace Makeda Moore, Melanie Bruinooge and Aida Gebremeksel)
 Data sets
 The notebooks are configured to run on various datasets.
-Contact Dr. Melanie Bruinooge( 📫 m.bruinooge@erasmusmc.nl) to discuss any questions on data configuration for your datasets.
+Contact Drs.
+Melanie Bruinooge( 📫 m.bruinooge@erasmusmc.nl) to discuss any questions on data configuration for your datasets.

 A standardized dataset is under development.